4 Things all Nursing Moms Need to Know

-Breastfeeding is very personal and deemed as one of the first decisions a mom makes for her child.
-This can significantly help the baby combat infections as well as reduce various health risks such as SIDS, asthma, obesity, and ear infections.
+Breastfeeding is one of the first decisions a mom makes for her child.
+This can significantly help the baby combat infections and reduce various health risks such as SIDS, asthma, obesity, and ear infections.

 This is also beneficial to moms since breastfeeding may help reduce the likelihood of developing ovarian and breast cancer.
-But, many mothers are unaware of the reality that breastfeeding can have an impact on the health of the mother and her baby.
+But many are unaware of the reality that breastfeeding can have an impact on the health of both a mother and her baby.

-Here are a few of the important things which mothers should know about nursing and dental health:
+Here are a few important things mothers should know about nursing and dental health:

-It is essential for a mother to inform her dentist that she is breastfeeding when a dental procedure needs to be performed.
-This is mainly because some medications can have an effect on the baby, and this may enter the baby’s system through breastfeeding.
-In addition, there are some medications which moms can take.
-This is why it is vital to inform the dentist at once, so she/he can prescribe the appropriate medication for you.
+It is essential for a mother to inform her dentist that she is breastfeeding when a dental procedure is necessary.
+Some medications can have an effect on the baby as they may enter the baby’s system through breastfeeding.
+However, there are some medications which moms can take.
+This is why it is vital to inform the dentist at once, so they can prescribe the appropriate medication for you.

-Although breast milk is considered natural as compared to formulas available in the market, this still contains sugars which could cause cavities to develop.
-Indeed, it is very valuable to start caring for an infant’s teeth as soon as the baby is born.
+Although breast milk is more nutritious than formula available on the market, this still contains sugar which could cause cavities to develop.
+Indeed, it is very valuable to start caring for an infant’s teeth as soon as they are born.
 With the use of a wet and soft cloth, wipe the baby’s gums once a day.
-Meanwhile, when the baby’s first tooth emerges, start brushing two times per day using pea-sized fluoride toothpaste.
+Meanwhile, when the baby’s first tooth emerges, start brushing two times per day using a pea size of fluoride toothpaste.

-The baby’s welfare is not the only thing that a mother should pay attention to, it is also very crucial for the mother to take care better care of herself.
-Take into consideration that maintaining good oral hygiene practices is imperative so that the gums stay in good condition, and the teeth do not become decayed.
+The baby’s welfare is not the only thing that a mother should pay attention to.
+It is also crucial for the mother to take better care of herself.
+Take into consideration that maintaining good oral hygiene practices is imperative so that the teeth and gums stay in good condition.

-It is also worthy to note that the act of sharing a spoon with your infant can transmit cavity-causing bacteria into the infant’s mouth.
+It is also worthy to note that the act of sharing a spoon with your infant can transmit cavity-causing bacteria to the infant’s mouth.
 Moms need to be aware of bruxism as well.
 This pertains to gnashing or grinding of teeth at night as a result of postnatal stress.
-Discuss this with the dentist so he/she can recommend a custom-made mouthguard for you.
+Discuss this with the dentist so they can recommend a custom-made mouthguard for you.

-Nursing moms can keep on feeding after an infant’s teeth emerge.
+4. Nursing moms can keep feeding after an infant’s teeth emerge.

 In reality, there is no rule that points out when a mom should stop breastfeeding her baby.
 Furthermore, it is absolutely healthy to continue to do so after the infant’s teeth have come through.
-Moms should focus on what is healthy and beneficial for herself and for her child, and of course, do what feels right to her.
+Moms should focus on what is beneficial for herself and her child.

-Due to all these reasons, it is very critical that new moms ensure making regular dental appointments, so their dentist can provide them with necessary medication, treatment, and advice to keep their oral health and that of their child in good condition.
+Due to all these reasons, it is critical that new moms continue making regular dental appointments.
+This way, their dentist can provide them with necessary medication, treatment, and advice to keep their oral health and that of their child in good condition.